Oberon00/cpptutorial/proc/hello-world.rst

 .. rubric:: Footnotes

+.. [#long-ms-names] Microsoft is infamous for it's long product names.

+.. [#cmdtut] Although I have not read it and it uses PowerShell on Windows instead of the ordinary ``cmd``, http://cli.learncodethehardway.org/book/ made a good first impression on me, if you can find nothing else.

 .. [#fdef] More technically, it says “Here comes a *function* called ``main`` that *returns* an integer (``int``) and takes no *arguments* (``()``).”
    Because exactly such a function is defined by the standard as being the main